 So, what did she mean by this?

 This is something that connects back to the Spoon Boy’ wisdom:

 In Hebrew, the root of the word “spoon” is kafaf, which interestingly means, “to bend.”

 The letter kaf (portrayed to the right) in the word kafaf, is a letter that is bent.
 In kabbalah, it represents the aspect of submitting oneself to a greater power.
 Like ‘bowing’ in a bent-over fashion.

-As everything emanates from a single source, it is also taught that all that happens to those who are on the true path, happens for their benefit – even if it appears otherwise in the moment.
+As everything emanates from that single ‘Source,’ all that happens to those who are on the true path, occurs for their benefit – even if it appears otherwise in the moment.

 Thus, the meaning of, “trying to bend the spoon,” represents the idea of fighting against the purpose that emanates from that one power.
 We need to bend like the letter kaf.